The Myth of “Everything’s Fine”

 It's not about judgment.
 It's about curiosity.
 It's an invitation to notice the patterns and habits that may inadvertently keep us from naming what we are going through.

-“Fine” isn’t wrong.
-Sometimes it’s just shorthand for “I can’t go there right now.”
+"Fine" isn't wrong.
+Sometimes it's just shorthand for "I can't go there right now," and that's a legitimate protective choice in the moment.

 With immense appreciation & gratitude.
 Always.